-Recordkeeping . . .
-10 hr., 46 min.
+Recordkeeping 10 hr., 46 min.

 Learning about the

+law or the form 34 min.

-Preparing the form . . .
+Preparing the form. .
 1 hr., 42 min.

-Copying, assembling, and sending the form to the IRS .
+Copying, assembling, and

+sending the form to t he IRS .
 16 min.

-If you have comments concerning the accuracy of these time estimates or suggestions for making this form more simple, we would be happy to hear from you.
+If you have comments concerning the accuracy of these time estimates or suggestions for making this form simpler, we would be happy to hear from you.
 You can write to both the IRS and the Office of Management and Budget at the addresses listed in the instructions for the tax return with which this form is filed.

+General Instructions

-General Instructions Purpose of Form
+Purpose of Form